Podcasts

 In the Derbyshire Safeguarding Adults Board (DSAB) carers podcast, Tom Brown, who is the Senior Practitioner with the DSAB, chats with Bev and Lisa, about their experiences as unpaid carers.
 Tom also talks with Jude Boyle who is the Carers Lead at Derbyshire County Council and Helen Weston who is the Interim CEO from Derbyshire Carers Association.

-Vulnerable Adult Risk Management (VARM)
+Multiagency Adult Risk Management (MARM)

 Learning from lives and deaths of people with a learning disability and autistic people (LeDeR)